 Damage to property can be easily established.
 If the car or any other movable and immovable property has been damaged during a car accident, you may take photos of the same and use the images as proof.
 It is also possible to find eyewitnesses in most cases.
 There may be video footage available from street cameras or the cams installed at private properties.
 There are security cameras at commercial properties that may have recorded footage of the accident.
 Such evidences are usually irrefutable.
 These can serve as the foundation of the case.
 Personal injury is also easy to prove, provided there is medical evidence.

 There is no standard definition or description of personal injury.
 Any injury caused by a car accident that gets vetted by a doctor or a healthcare professional would qualify as substantial evidence.
 It is easy to prove broken bones or fractures, injuries caused to soft tissues, brain or spinal cord, bruises or wounds, burns and reflex sympathetic disorder.
 Post-traumatic stress disorder can also be proved.
 What cannot be proved is pain and suffering if there was no physical injury to begin with.
 There can be trauma during the accident, but the victim may not have suffered any injury or one that is diagnosable.
 It is hard to make a case of personal injury when the bodily damage cannot be substantiated through any medical test or diagnosis.
 Hence, it is imperative to understand the nature of the case before filing for damages.
-If the damage is limited to property, then the compensation must be worked out accordingly.
+If the damage is limited to property, then the compensation must be worked out accordingly, as Stockton Personal Injury Lawyer shows.
 If there is no bodily injury, then it is best to avoid claiming for any compensation on such grounds and one must stick to property damage.